salottodev/bisq-mobile/docs/architecture.md

 Presentation UI types (separate): `*UiState`, `*UiAction`.

 Node mapping from bisq2: `apps/nodeApp/.../mapping/Mappings.kt` (`fromBisq2Model`), with one carve-out.
-The three open-trade chat types — `BisqEasyOpenTradeMessage`, `BisqEasyOpenTradeChannel` and `BisqEasyOpenTradeMessageReaction` — map in per-type files under `apps/nodeApp/.../mapping/chat/`, as `toDomain()` extension functions.
-They are the ones that carry the generic `PrivateChatMessage<R>` hierarchy, so their mappings are long enough to be worth reading next to the type.
+The private-chat types map in per-type files under `apps/nodeApp/.../mapping/chat/`, as `toDomain()` extension functions — message, channel and reaction for each of the two `PrivateChatMessage<R>` subtypes, so six files: `BisqEasyOpenTrade*` for trade chat and `TwoPartyPrivateChat*` for DMs.
+They are the ones carrying the generic hierarchy, so their mappings are long enough to be worth reading next to the type, and a third subtype would add three more.
 Everything else still lives in `Mappings.kt`, including the smaller chat mappings (`CitationMapping`, `ChatMessageTypeMapping`, `BisqEasyOfferbookMessageReactionMapping` and the two channel enums).
 Helpers use `*Extensions` / `*Factory` / `*Utils`.

 ---